 - If you don’t mind shipping your accordion, Kimric Smythe at Smythe’s Accordion Center has a good reputation for repairs.
-He sells accordions too–I bought my Weltmeister Saphir from him.
+He sells accordions too–I’ve bought a couple of Weltmeisters from him.

 - Alex Accordion is a well-trusted place to pick up a new or used accordion in NYC.

 - The Button Box sometimes has good prices on smaller (under 120-basses) piano accordions.
 (And it’s the place to go for concertinas!)